insqu/sc/UPDATE-unfinished.md

 You can try the website: https://goerlifaucet.com/ if you have a working Alchemy account.

-## creating a script to deploy our contract
+# Creating a deployment script for our contract

 Recall from last time that we have a scripts directory containing our JavaScript code to deploy our contract.